-If you are here on a visitor’s visa only you may have heard that you can not open a Taiwan bank account without an A.R.C.
-(Alien Resident Certificate)?
-Well it’s not completely true there are banks that will open an account for you.
+If you are here on a visitor’s visa you may have heard that you can not open a Taiwan bank account without an A.R.C.
+(Alien Resident Certificate).
+It’s not completely true as there are banks that will open an account for you but its getting increasingly difficult.
 So if you are getting a little nervous with all your money lying around then read on, we have tried to answer some of the more basic questions.

 There are government owned and private banks in Taiwan.
 The government owned banks are usually more tightly regulated and ask you to make some uncomfortable disclosures when opening an account.
-I recommend going to an independent bank because they are competing against each other to get deposits and are much more willing to help you than the government owned banks.
-You will be able to open an account at one of these banks with just a passport for identification, a minimum deposit, and a few questions.
+We recommend going to an independent bank because they are competing against each other to get deposits and are much more willing to help you than the government owned banks.
+It is possible in some cases to open an account at one of these banks with just a passport for identification, a minimum deposit, and a few questions.

 The most common type of account opened is called a “Demand Deposit” account.
 This kind of account is similar to a savings account back home.
 You are not allowed to write checks but you’ll get an ATM card with unlimited withdrawals at a minimal fee.
 The ATM withdrawal fee is free if you go to a branch of your own bank.
 Otherwise, it is only (at the time of this writing) NT$5 at a bank other than the one you hold the account with.

 If you are going to open a Taiwan bank account, the typical minimum amount required to open at local banks is NTD$1,000.
 Chinatrust requires a minimum deposit of NTD$10,000.
 Citibank requires that the holder maintain an average monthly balance of NTD$25,000 or you many incur a NTD$500 penalty.
 HSBC requires a minimum balance of NTD$3 million, otherwise an account management fee of NTD 1,000 per month is incurred.